lgautier/mashing-pumpkins/doc/index.rst

 An other example is when all elements in the input set are :class:`bytes` and the common hashing function SHA1 is wanted.
 In that case the hashing function would look like follows.
-Note that hashing function can return non-numerical values and the hashing function will plainly ignore the :param:`size` and :param:`buffer` as no sliding window is wanted.
+Note that hashing function can return non-numerical values and the hashing function will plainly ignore parameters `size` and `buffer` as no sliding window is wanted.

 .. code-block:: python